peacetheboy/EcoPower-Logistics-Project-With-.Net-Core-Web-API/README.md

 ### API Integration
 ********************************************************************************************************************
-- RESTful APIs provide an effective way to transport data between systems, interfaces, and applications.
+- .Net Core Web API provide an effective way to transport data between systems, interfaces, and applications.

-### CRUD RESTful API
+### .Net Core Web API
 ********************************************************************************************************************
 - The heart of this project is the CRUD RESTful API.
 It includes the following endpoints:
   - GET